Australian Credit Union Movement

 As a group, customer owned banking organisations bring with the strength of over $85 billion in assets.
 Today, more than 4.8 million people have all, or part, of their financial requirements met by credit unions and other customer owned banking organisations.

-Credit Union SA's Constitution
+Credit Union SA's Code of Conduct

 While we don’t expect that you’ll experience any problems with your accounts or services at Credit Union SA, we do encourage you to contact us with any complaints you may have.
 If after doing so, however, you feel our staff haven’t satisfactorily resolved the issue, our dispute resolution process is available to you free of charge.
+View more on Member Feedback.

 Financial Claims Scheme